Using Dermaroller with minoxidil

 What is Minoxidil?

-- Dermaroller is a device which uses the micro-needling technology to trigger the body’s wound healing properties.
-And stimulate hair growth.
-It also increases blood circulation, cell production and collagen production in the scalp.
+· Dermaroller is a device that uses micro-needling technology to trigger the body’s wound healing properties and stimulate hair growth.
+It also increases blood circulation, cell production, and collagen production in the scalp.

-- Dermaroller is a small rolling pin covered in metal spikes, with a handle.
+· Dermaroller has a small rolling pin covered in metal spikes with a handle.
 When rolled over the scalp, it causes micro-injuries to the scalp tissue.

-- Dermaroller is now proven to be effective in most of the cases.
-But its effectiveness may vary depending on genetics, sex, diet, age, and health condition.
+· Dermaroller is now proven to be effective in most cases.
+But its effectiveness may vary from person to person.